Spring/Summer Ceremony Details for Graduates

 - Your ankles and feet will be visible beneath your robe, so please wear appropriate footwear.

-- We have contracted with Empire Photography to take your picture as you receive your diploma.
-Proofs will be sent via email and postal mail within 36-48 hours after the ceremony to the addresses you provided on SIS.
-Orders placed through the email/website are fulfilled within 72 hours.
-You can also view the photos online at www.Empirephotos.com.
+- We have contracted with Grad Images to take your picture as you receive your diploma.
+Pre-register and receive a $5 discount on orders of $25 or more.
+Proofs will be sent via email and postal mail 3-5 days after the ceremony to the addresses you provided on SIS.
+Orders placed through the email/website are shipped within 7 days.
 Please inform your guests taking pictures that the aisles must be kept clear during the ceremony.

-- The commencement ceremony will be video streamed live on the campus website and will be electronically recorded.
+- The ceremony will also be electronically recorded.
 DVD's will be available for purchase by contacting the campus Academic Technology Services department at (920) 465-2416 or email@example.com.

 - University policy prohibits the use of alcoholic beverages during commencement exercises.